betfair-datascientists/betfair-datascientists.github.io/src/modelling/greyhoundDatathon.md

 ### What happens if I miss a race?

 - You’ll be assigned the median log loss from other entrants for that race.

+### How many races can I miss?

+- You can miss up to two full days of racing before you will no longer be eligible for a prize

 ### What happens if a race is not run (abandoned) or is declared a no-race?